Compliance

 1

-Data-flow mapping becomes a first-class artefact Engineering
+Data-flow mapping is a first-class artefact Engineering

 2

-Cross-border transfers need a documented legal basis Legal/Eng
+Cross-border transfers need a documented basis Legal/Eng

-SCC-equivalents, intra-group agreements, or in-country residency proofs
+SCC-equivalents, intra-group agreements, in-country residency proofs — picked per flow

 3